aivantg/opensesame/README.md

 ## How it works

 All in all, this project uses two Arduino microcontrollers to control all the parts that make it work.
-One is on the inside of the door controlling the motor and listening for knocks while the other is on the outside of the door, ready to scan a key card scans.If you don't know what an "Arduino" is, it's a small credit-card sized circuit board that lets you program a small processor to interact with various electrical components.
+One is on the inside of the door controlling the motor and listening for knocks while the other is on the outside of the door, ready to scan a key card scans.
+If you don't know what an "Arduino" is, it's a small credit-card sized circuit board that lets you program a small processor to interact with various electrical components.
 It's fantastic for hobby projects like this.
-Learn more on [their website](http://www.arduino.cc)!
+Learn more on [their website](https://www.arduino.cc/en/Guide/Introduction)!
 Keep reading for some slightly more technical details about the project.

 ### Technical Details